 Genetic divergence was assessed among 20 rice hybrids with 15 characters from different eco-geographical regions of India using Mahalanobis’ D2 analysis.
 The pattern of distribution of genotypes from different eco-geographical regions into various clusters was at random indicating that geographical diversity and genetic diversity were not related.
-(Devi et al. 2019).
-Also reported the same findings.
+Devi et al. (2019 also reported the same findings.
 The present investigation divergence analysis in 77 rice genotypes for twelve characters during Rabi, 2021.
 Ten clusters were formed the largest with 28 genotypes.
 The days to 50 % flowering contributed to the maximum divergence.
 Superior mean performance for grain yield per plant was recorded in cluster IX.
 The grain yield per plant was found to be positively correlated with the days to 50 % flowering, the total number of tillers, the total number of productive tillers, panicle length, the total grains per panicle, filled grains per panicle and grain yield.
 The selection should be done for these traits for yield improvement (Jangala, et al. 2022).
 On the basis of D" values, the 57 genotypes were grouped into five clusters following Tocher's method.
 The grouping by Tocher's method showed three multi-genotypic and two mono-genotypic clusters along with close resemblance to the two-dimensional representation of entries by first two (Chandra et al. 2007).
 On the basis of D2statistics, all the genotypes were grouped into nineteen clusters in irrigated condition with cluster I consisting of maximum number of genotypes (24) followed by cluster III (7) and rest of the clusters were represented by single genotype in irrigated condition (Perween et al. 2020).

 Conclusion: